The Queensland public service seeks to be a high performing, fair and responsive workforce that puts the people of

-- Emphasise achieving a good match between the skills and competencies required for the role, and the successful candidate’s skills, experience and ability.
+- Emphasise achieving a good match between the skills and competencies required for the role, and the successful candidate’s skills, experience and abilities.
 Use the Leadership competencies for Queensland to analyse and prioritise the key competencies required for the role.

 - Induct people effectively by articulating tasks and duties clearly from their first day in the job.
-Turn these conversations into a formal performance agreement so you can maximise the opportunity to work with the new employee’s strengths and become aware of development needs early.
+Turn these conversations into a formal performance and development agreement so you can maximise the opportunity to work with the new employee’s strengths and become aware of development needs early.

 - Communicate performance expectations and standards, along with public sector values and culture, explicitly and consistently across all areas of an agency.
 This allows all parties – employees, supervisors and managers, human resources (HR) and ethical standards practitioners – to deliver outstanding services to the Queensland community.